This post was originally published on July 21, 2015.

 It contributes to a community-oriented culture

-Working in code can be an isolating endeavor, and it’s easy to get trapped behind the mesmerizing glow of that screen.
-Committing to a project with a partner will help you understand your thought process as you speak it out loud, as well as give insight into the thoughts of your partner.
+Working in code can sometimes be an isolating endeavor, and it’s easy to get trapped behind the mesmerizing glow of that screen.
+Committing to a project with a partner will help you understand your thought process as you speak it out loud, as well as get insight into your partner’s thoughts.
 It also enhances team dynamics and gives better information flow, which means higher quality projects in the end.

 Pair programming contributes to a selfless development culture.